 Select the "Address Entry" tab to add new addresses to the system.
-For each entry, enter the recipient's name, email address and/or SMS address.
+For each entry, enter the recipient's name, email address and/or SMS address (up to 50 characters each).
 Then check the email alarms and/or SMS alarms check box(s) to specify which address(s) the alarms are to be sent to.
 Press the "Create Address" button to add the user to the list.